SESARLab/mfh-dl-performace-testing/thesis.md

 #### Hive HTTP Proxy

 The performance testing was intended to run against each database HTTP API.
 Sadly, Apache Hive doesn't expose a set of REST APIs to interact with, contrary to other more recent platforms.
 Instead, a client is forced to use Hive JDBC drivers or Hive Thrift APIs to perform TCP connections to the database.
-At the time of this writing, the only available REST API for Hive is *WebHCat* [XXX], a web application layer on top of HCatalog, a table and storage management layer for Hadoop.
-While WebHCat is installed with Hive, starting with Hive release 0.11.0, its capabilities are pretty limited: a client can run a Hive query or set of commands via the http://hostname/templeton/v1/hive endpoint, but the response contains only the ID of a job that runs on background on Hadoop, and an optional callback property, that defines a URL called upon job completion.
+At the time of this writing, Hive's only available REST API is *WebHCat* [XXX], a web application layer on top of HCatalog, a table and storage management layer for Hadoop.
+While WebHCat is installed with Hive, starting with Hive release 0.11.0, its capabilities are pretty limited: a client can run a Hive query or set of commands via the `http://hostname/templeton/v1/hive` endpoint, but the response contains only the ID of a job that runs on background on Hadoop, and an optional callback property, that defines a URL called upon job completion.
 This behaviour makes it very hard to test Apache Hive with JMeter unless configuring the latter to connect to Hive via JDBC, a not viable option due to the configuration difficulties.

 I decided to write *Hive HTTP Proxy* [XXX], a Node.js application that works as an HTTP layer on top of Apache Hive, to work around this problem.
 Hive HTTP Proxy working is simple: internally, it uses *Hive Driver*, a Javascript implementation of the Hive Thrift APIs to connect to Hive, and exposes a single HTTP endpoint on port 10001.
 A client willing to execute Hive SQL statements can do a POST HTTP call with a JSON payload, containing the required statement, to Hive HTTP Proxy; the following example shows how to perform a simple SQL statement: